 David Sofra's insights into the Victorian election announcement providing significant incentives to employers.

-Catherine Pollard extrapolates the intricacies of the Time leste tax regime.
+Catherine Pollard extrapolates the intricacies of the Timor-Leste tax regime.

 Bernard Finnegan speaks about the introduction of member-directed investment products, in the form of a direct investment option (DIO).

 Jenny Wong provides a concise analysis of the key messages from the ATO's speech on G20 Deliverables.